Rose Urban Strategies

 New York, NY

-Mr. Rose is a partner in The Georgetown Company, a privately held real estate development firm which has developed or overseen in excess of 15,000,000 square feet of office, residential, and recreational properties throughout the country, including the award-winning planned communities of Easton and New Albany in Columbus, Ohio.
-Among Mr. Rose’s current projects is a partnership with InterActiveCorp and Frank Gehry to develop InterActiveCorp’s striking new waterfront headquarters in Manhattan’s west Chelsea neighborhood.
+Joe Rose directs Rose Urban Strategies in New York City.
+He was previously a partner in The Georgetown Company, a privately held real estate development firm which has developed or overseen in excess of 15 million square feet of office, residential, and recreational properties throughout the country, including the award-winning planned communities of Easton and New Albany in Columbus, Ohio.
+Among Rose’s projects there was a partnership with InterActiveCorp and Frank Gehry to develop InterActiveCorp’s striking new waterfront headquarters in Manhattan’s west Chelsea neighborhood.

-Before his tenure at City Planning, Mr. Rose was Executive Director of the Citizen’s Housing and Planning Council and Special Assistant for Urban Affairs to United States Senator Daniel Patrick Moynihan.
+Before his tenure at City Planning, Rose was executive director of the Citizen’s Housing and Planning Council and special assistant for Urban Affairs to US Senator Daniel Patrick Moynihan.